Skip to content

 Billing for Interaction Instructions

-In addition to time-based billing, the LFP model allows physicians to submit Interaction Codes for specific patient visits or services that meet LFP criteria.
-These are fee item-based claims (not tied to start/end times or time units) and are billed per occurrence.
+In addition to time‑based billing, the LFP model allows physicians to submit interaction codes for specific visits or services that meet defined criteria.
+Interaction codes are fee‑for‑service items; you do not record start/end times or time units.
+Each interaction code corresponds to a particular service and pays a fixed fee.
+The most common codes are summarized below.

 1. Open the Appointment in the Aeon Calendar